Pispros/Install-Local-AI-Stack-Bazzite-OS/README.md

-# Local LLM stack — Bazzite Os
+# Local LLM stack — Radeon 780M / Bazzite Os

 All-in-one local LLM stack on **Bazzite OS** using the **Radeon 780M** iGPU (Ryzen 9 8945HS), via a **Fedora distrobox** (`llm`) that builds `llama.cpp` with **Vulkan/RADV**.
 Orchestrated from the host by `llm-stack.sh`.